osmlab/codes-of-conduct/code_of_conduct.md

 ####Recipients
 * Always reply to the mailing list (not the individual) when answering questions.
 In many cases, one person will post the question and several others will be silently waiting to see the answer on the list.
 This also helps avoid repeat questions because others can search the mailing list to get answers.
-* PuAlways group-reply to a message.
+* Always group-reply to a message.
 Some of the email recipients might not be subscribed, might have turned off email delivery, or may read list messages with lower priority than messages addressed to them directly.
 For the same reasons, it is advisable to add relevant people to the recipient list explicitly.

 --